 Single mum Laura is recently divorced.
 Faced with the reality of London house-hunting, she’s renting a granny flat as a stop gap.
 Her new, temporary digs happen to be in The Close, an exclusive development of McMansions.

 When Stella’s smarmy music mogul fiancé Al co-opts Laura into a lie to cover up his slimy affairs, it creates a lot of tension on The Close.
 Because – as it happens – Laura’s firm cleans Al’s offices.
 A bee in her bonnet, she ropes her employee Angie into some rather unprofessional snooping, discovering that the pampered Stella is about to have her world turned upside down.

-The pair go from hating each other, to Laura acting as a crisis coach for Stella.
-Under the perfect facade, she’s a wily, surprisingly endearing character.
-It’s a pity the book doesn’t offer her viewpoint too, or for the women to learn more from each other; dowdy-and-proud Laura feels superior ‘cos she kicks back in sparkly cat pyjamas, next to Stella’s off-duty uniform of skinny jeans and heels.
+The pair go from hating each other, to Laura acting as a kind of crisis coach for Stella – who – under the perfect facade, is a wily, surprisingly endearing customer.
+It would have been great if the author added Stella’ voice too, and for the women to learn from each other; dowdy-and-proud Laura feels superior ‘cos she kicks back in sparkly cat pyjamas, next to Stella’s off-duty uniform of skinny jeans and heels.

-Author Jane Fallon is hilarious on Twitter, and if you’ve read her earlier bestsellers, you’ll know to expect a sarcastic heroine one-upping the cheating man, or backstabbing friend.
+Author Jane Fallon is hilarious on Twitter, and if you’ve read her earlier bestsellers, you’ll already know to expect a sarcastic heroine one-upping the cheating man, or backstabbing friend.

 Laura’s “I’m so normal,” routine (while reaching for her ever-present bottle of wine) is laid on pretty thick.
 She’s had a divorce, sure, but she’s a capable, successful woman, with a company, a mortgage and a well-adjusted child.